EmrahSimsek17/MVO/README.md

 # Readme
-- This is an official Python implementation of article ...
+- This is an Python implementation of article ...
 - Model
     - ![]()